ThySeth/WastefulDB/README.md

 ## .update() (with child value)
-<b>Similar to the standard function, declaring a "child" key will update an object within another object aka nested objects.
+<b>Declaring a "child" key will update an object within another object aka nested objects.
 Everything else is the same.</b>
 ```js
 db.update({id: "5", key: "name", child: "last", change: "A."});
 ```